Lauenau

-Lauenau is a small town in Lower Saxony, Germany, with about 4,200 inhabitants.
+Lauenau is a small town in Lower Saxony, Germany, with about 4,400 residents.
 It is situated in the east of the district of Schaumburg just off the A2 Autobahn at the foot of the Deister ridge in the Deister-Süntel valley.
 As well as Lauenau itself, the parish includes the village of Feggendorf, a former coal mining community on the slopes of the Deister which now has a mining museum.